tiloc/faiadashu/doc/sdc-capabilities.md

 - translation: option choices can be translated using the FHIR translation mechanism
 - minOccurs
 - maxOccurs
+- choiceColumn: Supports paths `code` and `display`.
+Support `forDisplay`.
+No support for column widths.

 ---
 #### open-choice
 Same as `choice` with the following differences:
 - repeats is not supported
-- a single text input field labeled 'Other' is presented below the selections
+- a single text input field is presented below the selections

+##### Extensions
+- openLabel

 ---
 #### url